ZeroIntensity/pointers.py/docs/bindings.md

 ### Typed vs void pointers

-The `TypedCPointer` class inherits from `VoidPointer` so most of the behavior is the same, with 2 key differences:
+`TypedCPointer` and `VoidPointer` inherit from the same base class, so most of the behavior is the same with 2 key differences:

 - `VoidPointer` always points to `int`, whereas `TypedCPointer` always points to `T`.
 - `TypedCPointer` forces the pointer to be the same type when using data movement, but `VoidPointer` will move any type.